King's Cross St Pancras tube station: Upgrade and expansion

 In the aftermath of the fire, the Fennell Report recommended that London Underground should investigate "passenger flow and congestion in stations and take remedial action".
 Consequently, a Parliamentary bill was tabled in 1993 to permit London Underground to improve and expand the congested station.

 In August 2000, work began to upgrade and expand the station in conjunction with the Channel Tunnel Rail Link project, in which St Pancras would be the new terminal for Eurostar services to continental Europe.
 The upgrade took almost 10 years to complete at a cost of £810m, doubling the capacity of the station to more than 100,000 people daily.
 Two new ticket halls were built – the Western Ticket Hall under the forecourt of St Pancras station, and the Northern Ticket Hall under the new King's Cross station concourse.
 The existing ticket hall in front of King's Cross station was rebuilt and expanded.
 New passageways and escalators were provided to increase capacity, and ten new lifts were installed to make the station step-free.
 King's Cross Thameslink station closed on 9 December 2007 after the service moved to St Pancras.

-The upgraded station was opened by the Mayor of London, Boris Johnson, and the Minister for London, Tessa Jowell on 29 November 2009.
+On 26 May 2006, the first section of the project was completed, with the opening of the Western Ticket Hall underneath the forecourt of St Pancras station, providing access via the undercroft.
+On 29 November 2009, the station upgrade works were completed with the opening of the Northern Ticket Hall by the Mayor of London, Boris Johnson, and the Minister for London, Tessa Jowell.
 Jowell said that the improvements would be vital to help passenger movement during the London 2012 Olympics.

 As of 2022, the tube map has begun referring to the station as King's Cross & St Pancras International.